 University School of Milwaukee continues to reflect the proud tradition of excellence set forth by our predecessor schools while striving to meet and exceed the challenges of education in the 21st century.

-1800s - The Early Days
+The Early Years

 The German-English Academy (GEA) was founded in 1851, opening with two teachers and fifty students.
-In the same year, Milwaukee Female Seminary (predecessor to Milwaukee Downer Seminary) was formally chartered as Milwaukee Normal Institute and High School.
+In the same year, Milwaukee Female Seminary (predecessor to Milwaukee Downer Seminary, MDS) was formally chartered as Milwaukee Normal Institute and High School.
 GEA was a leader in local and national offerings, establishing the first kindergarten program in Milwaukee in 1873 and, in 1891, introducing America's first gymnasium in its new school building.

-1900s - Growth and Development of Predecessor Schools
+Growth and Development of Predecessor Schools

 The Merger and Beyond

-The North Campus would welcome boys and girls in grades 1-6 and girls in grades 9-12.
-Nursery school to five-year-old kindergarten, boys and girls in grades 7 and 8, and boys in grades 9-12 would be taught on the South Campus.
+The North Campus would welcome boys and girls in grades 1 through 6 and girls in grades 9 through 12.
+Nursery school to five-year-old kindergarten, boys and girls in grades 7 and 8, and boys in grades 9 through 12 would be taught on the South Campus.
 Students chose "Wildcats" as the new school's nickname.
 In 1970, the girls' Upper School moved to the South Campus, making the Upper School coeducational.

 Building for the Future

 In 1975, in order to keep pace with emerging technologies, USM tied in with a computer at the University of Wisconsin-Milwaukee via phone, as four small computers were purchased for the Upper School campus.
-In 1981, the School made additional plans for incorporating new technology by starting a fund to computerize the School and extend computer education.
+In 1981, the school made additional plans for incorporating new technology by starting a fund to computerize the school and extend computer education.

 In a change to campus life, USM graduated its last boarding student in 1976, and in 1983, began a capital fundraising effort to finance consolidation of the Lower School, Middle School, and Upper School on one campus.
 The unified campus (on Fairy Chasm Road) opened in 1985 with 770 students.

-Continually offering new opportunities, USM introduced foreign language to students in the Lower School in 1984, with Spanish offered three times per week beginning in kindergarten.
-A tradition of exploring American history began in 1987 when the eighth grade took its first trip to Washington, D.C.
-USM incorporated another way to learn beyond the classroom in 1991, when the School established an outdoor nature classroom, which comprises five acres of the School's campus.
-Options for learning about the world further expanded as USM began phasing in a new computer network to provide school-wide access to the internet in 1996.The Next Generation
+Continually offering new opportunities, USM introduced foreign language programming to students in the Lower School in 1984, with Spanish offered three times per week beginning in kindergarten.
+A tradition of exploring American history began in 1987 when the 8th grade took its first trip to Washington, D.C.
+USM incorporated another way to learn beyond the classroom in 1991, when the school established an outdoor nature classroom.
+Options for learning about the world further expanded as USM began phasing in a new computer network to provide school-wide access to the internet in 1996.

 A new strategic plan was developed in 2006, which led to Phase II of the Next Generation Campaign, completed in 2010.
 This campaign funded the construction of a new Lower School addition and Middle School renovations.
-In all, the Next Generation Campaign raised more than $36.8 million, and provided USM with the ability to offer 21st-century facilities for a 21st-century education.Present Day
+In all, the Next Generation Campaign raised more than $36.8 million, and provided USM with the ability to offer 21st-century facilities for a 21st-century education.